citra-emu/citra-web/site/content/entry/citra-progress-report-2023-q1/index.md

 ### Added Midnight Theme ([#6030](https://github.com/citra-emu/citra/pull/6030)) by [Daisouji](https://github.com/Daisouji)

-Sick of using just the default Light and Dark themes?
-Inspired by the yuzu theme of the same name, “Midnight Blue” and “Midnight Blue Colorful” are available in Citra to give you even more customizability than before!
+Are you tired of the same old Light and Dark themes?
+Good news!
+Citra now offers two new themes: "Midnight Blue" and "Midnight Blue Colorful," inspired by the yuzu themes of the same names.
+These themes provide even more customization options for your Citra experience.

 {{< figure src="midnight.png"
     title="Ooh!
 Shiny new colors!" >}}